-Therefore, until Step-2 of the Ontario Government’s Roadmap to Reopen.
+As at July 16, 2021, Ontario will move into Step 3 of the Roadmap to Reopen.
 For Churches, no fixed capacity has been mandated however, since physical distancing requirements remain in place, indoor capacity is approximately one-third (33%) of maximum capacity.
 This includes all Masses and liturgical celebrations, including Baptisms, Weddings and Funerals.
 For the good and safety of all our parishioners, we will continue to abide with Diocesan and Public Health guidelines and the following schedules until further instructions:

-4. For more information please visit our website.
-If you have any questions or concerns about Pastoral services during the lockdown please do not hesitate to contact us.
+3. If you have any questions or concerns about Pastoral services please contact the Parish Office.

 The most important thing that we can do, as people of faith, is to pray for those affected by the coronavirus, and for healthcare providers, caregivers, and researchers.
 We pray with you and for you with patience so we can beat Covid-19 together.